 The electric current from the battery connects to the motor’s electric terminals.
 These feed electric power into the commutator through a pair of loose connectors called brushes, made either from pieces of graphite (soft carbon similar to pencil “lead”) or thin lengths of springy metal, which (as the name suggests) “brush” against the commutator.
 With the commutator in place, when electricity flows through the circuit, the coil will rotate continually in the same direction.

-A simple, experimental motor such as this isn’t capable of making much power.
+A simple, experimental motor such as this, is not capable of making much power.
 We can increase the turning force (or torque) that the motor can create in three ways: either we can have a more powerful permanent magnet, or we can increase the electric current flowing through the wire, or we can make the coil so it has many “turns” (loops) of very thin wire instead of one “turn” of thick wire.

 In practice, a motor also has the permanent magnet curved in a circular shape so it almost touches the coil of wire that rotates inside it.
 The closer together the magnet and the coil, the greater the force the motor can produce.